Trust is the foundation of a successful relationship.

 Learning skills to navigate the initial crisis: Your counselor will help the betrayed partner learn how to handle intruding thoughts and feelings, making sense of the new information and feelings.
 For the partner who has had the affair, counseling can assist in learning how to stay open and non-defensive in the current situation so that both people can focus on what is important.

 Understanding the context of the affair: Once the initial chaos has subsided, the couple is more capable of exploring the deeper meaning of the affair – why it happened, how, and what they can learn from it.
 This makes it easier to know what is possible for the relationship, and assists the couple in making the often difficult choice to stay together or to part ways.
+Therapy for cheating can be equally emotionally difficult as it is rewarding.
 Even if a couple decides to separate, understanding the context of the affair can assist them in learning from the experience and in dissolving the relationship amicably.

 Rebuilding trust and repair: Once a couple decides they want to rebuild their relationship, the counselor will assist the partner in expressing remorse or regret in a way that the other partner can receive it.
-We also examine larger relationship patterns that have contributed to the affair so that the couple can better understand each other’s needs and desires.
+In infidelity therapy, we also examine larger relationship patterns that have contributed to the affair so that the couple can better understand each other’s needs and desires.
 Finally, we explore ways for the couple to create and sustain a more secure and connected relationship.